 Diamond Color - Why G Color Gives the Best Value

-In colorless white diamonds, diamond color is one of the 4Cs in assessing the quality of the diamond (carat, cut, color, clarity).
-It is one of the most noticeable and therefore important factors in determining the overall brilliance of a diamond.
+In colorless white diamonds, color is one of the 4Cs (carat, cut, color, clarity) in assessing the quality of the diamond.
+It is one of the most noticeable and vital factors determining a diamond's overall brilliance.

-If you go for a G color diamond, make sure you buy an eye-clean stone, preferably in the SI1/VS2 range at a minimum to maximize the brilliance of a diamond.
+If you go for a G-colored diamond, make sure you buy an eye-clean stone, preferably in the SI1/VS2 range at a minimum, to maximize its brilliance.

-Fluorescence is an important factor.
-We recommend that you either go for a none or faint blue fluorescence in G color diamonds.
+Fluorescence is an essential factor.
+Therefore, we recommend that you go for none or faint blue fluorescence in G color diamonds.

-Here is an example of a great G color diamond (example) that you should compare your options with while buying a G color diamond.
+Here is an (example) of an excellent G color diamond that you should compare your options with while buying a G color diamond.

 The first thing most people notice about a diamond is its color.
 Is it pink?
 Blue?
 Or colorless?
-The color of a diamond is key factor in assessing the diamonds quality.
-Colors range from the rare pink, red, black, and blue to stones that are completely colorless to those with hints of yellow.
-For white diamonds, clarity is a significant factor in their value.
+Color is key in assessing the quality of diamonds.
+Colored stones range from the rare pink, red, black, and blue to completely colorless ones and those with hints of yellow.
+When it comes to white diamonds, clarity is a significant factor in their value.
 Clear diamonds are the most valuable because they reflect a great deal of light, making them more lustrous—a quality many jewelry lovers appreciate.

-Diamond grading has been present for a long time and can be traced back to the times of the Roman Empire where it was used to sort out the stones.
-With the increase in popularity of diamonds, several regions worldwide have introduced grading systems.
-However, they differed and led to some discrepancies especially during inter-regional trade.
+Diamond grading has been around for a long time and can be traced back to the times of the Roman Empire when it was used to sort out the stones.
+With the increase in the popularity of diamonds, several regions worldwide have introduced grading systems.
+However, they differed and led to discrepancies, especially during inter-regional trade.

-In the late 1800s grading models started using letters such as A, B, C, A the A, AA, AAA and I, II, II.
+In the late 1800s, grading models started using letters such as A, B, C, A the A, AA, AAA, and I, II, II.
 Upon the formation of the Gemology Institute of America, a new grading structure took charge, also using letters.
-To prevent confusion arising from the previous grading system, the new order used letters starting from D to Z to keep people from getting mixed up with the old grading system.
+The new order used letters from D to Z to keep people from getting mixed up with the old grading system.

-The color grading process comes after establishing carat weight and proportions and also checking on its clarity and finish of the diamond piece.
-The diamond is then compared on a set of master stones.
-The master stones are laid from D to Z to represent the varying levels of clarity.
+The color grading process comes after establishing carat weight and proportions and checking on the diamond piece's clarity and finish.
+The diamond is then compared to a set of master stones laid from D to Z to represent the different clarity levels.
 The jewel is moved against each stone in the set to get the one matching its profile in color.

-Then it is then observed keenly under ultraviolet light to check for its reflective capability.
-The grading environment utilizes a grey or white environment for the best results.
+Afterward, it is observed keenly under ultraviolet light to check its reflective capability.
+The grading environment utilizes a gray or white environment for the best results.

-Also, in order to improve accuracy on the results, other graders will repeat the whole procedure and a consensus held to determine the grade of the gem.
+Also, to improve the accuracy of the results, other graders will repeat the whole procedure, and a consensus will be reached to determine the grade of the gem.

 D, E, F

-The grades D, E and F are on the higher side when it comes to clarity and are of the best quality.
-Ranking highest is grade D with no color blemish at all under proper scrutiny.
-Pieces under these grades are very lustrous and rare to come across.
-Due to their rarity, they are very expensive on purchase.
-Under GIA standards, the pieces under grades D, E, F are under the colorless category.
+The grades D, E, and F, are on the higher side of clarity and are of the best quality.
+D ranks the highest and shows no color blemishes under proper scrutiny.
+However, pieces under these grades are very lustrous and rare, so they are costly.
+Under GIA standards, the pieces in grades D, E, and F are colorless.

 G, H, I, J

-The G, H, I, J grade comes second in terms of clarity.
-Jewels under this grade have the description of near colorless.
-They have a slight color which is not easily noticeable unless under immense inspection.
-Additionally, they offer the best value as they are almost like the D, E, F grade in quality but slightly cheaper.
+The G, H, I, and J grades come second in clarity.
+Jewels in this grade have the description of being near colorless.
+They have a slight color, but it is not easily noticeable unless under intense inspection.
+Additionally, they offer the best value as they are almost like the D, E, and F grades in quality but slightly cheaper.
 Acquiring them is an effortless affair as they are not as rare as the preceding grades.
-Under an untrained eye, the stones are very brilliant and a slight difference is only noticed when compared to a master stone of the higher grade class.
+Under an untrained eye, the stones appear brilliant, but a slight difference is only noticed compared to a master stone of the higher grade class.

 K, L, M

-The next grade class is the K, L, M grade which has a slightly faint yellow hue in them.
-The faint coloration in them is noticeable by an untrained eye and this grade has a wider distinction from the former two grade classes.
-You can get a good cut diamond under this grade class at a better bargain.
+The next grade class is the K, L, and M, with a slightly faint yellow hue.
+The light coloration is noticeable by an untrained eye, and this grade has a more comprehensive distinction from the former two grade classes.
+You can get a good-cut diamond in this grade class at a better bargain.

 N To R

-The N, O, P, Q, R category is noted for the pronounced yellow hue and termed as very light yellow to slightly light brown.
-These diamonds are considered to be of a lower quality owing to the strong coloration that is distinguishable.
-A yellow gold mount is a good option for such diamonds so that the yellow coloration can be slightly toned down.
-They are way cheaper and easily accessible.
+The N, O, P, Q, and R categories are noted for their pronounced yellow hue and are termed as very light yellow to slightly light brown.
+These diamonds are considered lower quality due to the strong coloration that makes them distinguishable.
+A yellow gold mount can be a good option for such diamonds to ensure that the yellow coloration can be slightly toned down.
+In addition, they are way cheaper and easily accessible.

 S To Z

-Notably, it is wrong to assume that a lower grade does not mean that they do not offer value.
-With a clear cut and the right weight proportions in carats, these diamonds do offer a great value.
-If it ranks higher in polish, symmetry, and finishes then the better, get a high-grade gold mount and you are good to go.
+Notably, it is wrong to assume that a lower grade should not be considered because of its negligible worth.
+With a clear cut and the right weight proportions in carats, lower-grade diamonds offer great value, especially if they rank higher in polish, symmetry, and finish.
+Get a high-grade gold mount, and you are good to go.

-Diamonds that have a slightly higher coloration past the Z grade are no longer considered clear diamonds.
-They are referred to as fancy diamonds and have their own grading system.
-The grading system uses colors to describe the diamonds.
-The colors start from red, orange-red, yellowish-orange and so forth.
-Adjectives are also used to describe their saturation in color with terms such as faint, fancy, light and deep used in their description.
+Diamonds with slightly higher coloration past the Z grade are no longer considered clear.
+Instead, they are called "fancy diamonds" and have their own grading system that uses colors to describe diamonds.
+The colors start from red, orange-red, yellowish-orange, and so forth.
+Adjectives are also used to describe their saturation in color, with terms such as faint, fancy, light, and deep.

-The G to J grade in colorless diamond grading offers the best value in purchase more so the G color.
-This is so due to the thin distinction line between it and the best quality diamonds which are in the preceding D to F grade.
-The jewels are almost similar in clarity with a slight hue of color only detectable by grading experts in the right conditions.
+The G to J grade in colorless diamond grading offers the best value due to the thin distinction between it and the best quality diamonds in the preceding D to F grades.
+The clarity of the jewels is almost the same, though there is a slight hue of color that experts can only see in the right conditions.

-The great value comes in pricing as the D to F grade is rare and highly priced as such.
-The G grade is not that rare hence it is affordable.
-As the clarity is not easily distinguishable, you can opt for the G color and get a gem that is among the best in clarity with a manageable price tag.
-A clear cut and a great polish and finish on the G color diamond and you have the best bargain on your hands with a clear sparkle.
+The great value comes in pricing, as the D to F grade is rare and highly priced.
+The G grade is not that rare; hence, it is affordable.
+As the clarity is not easily distinguishable, you can opt for the G color and get a gem best in clarity with a manageable price tag.
+With a clear cut and a great polish and finish on the G color diamond, you have the best bargain on your hands with a clear sparkle.

-When getting a colorless diamond, focus on its coloration for you to get the best piece in terms of clarity.
-Having a professional grader check it for you does the trick and you get the accurate grade after analysis.
-For the best value in quality and pricing, look at G diamonds for a balance on price and utter clarity.
-Always go for a GIA certified loose diamond.
+When buying a colorless diamond, focus on its coloration to get the best piece in terms of clarity.
+Having a professional grader check it does the trick, and you get an accurate grade after analysis.
+For the best value in quality and pricing, look at G diamonds for a balance in price and utter clarity.
+Always go for a GIA-certified loose diamond.